A Project Sneak Peek

 More About Our Maker

-We can’t wait to see how you are inspired to create using this new technique!
-Be sure to share with us your process and your projects by tagging @bookhou and using #thecraftersbox.
+We can’t wait to see how you are inspired to create using this technique!
+Be sure to share with us your process and your projects by using #thecraftersbox and tagging @smileandwave.
 Happy making.